AnshumanJ28/AnshumanJ28/README.md

 `Build the mechanism, not the wrapper.`

 **Chess engine?** No Stockfish — wrote the MCTS, the ResNet, the self-play loop.
+**Neural net?** No PyTorch — wrote the forward/backward pass, the optimizer, the streaming trainer in C/C++.
 **Resume scorer?** No LLM — wrote the parser, the trie, the ranker in C++.
 **Agent?** No LangChain — wrote the ReAct loop, the tool schemas, the guardrails.